Theater & Performance Studies | Major & Minor

 Bachelor of Arts (BA)

-Within the Theater and Performance Studies curriculum, we understand performance to be a mode of critical inquiry and research, a means of creative expression, and a vehicle for public engagement.
-The theater events that take place within the department are the means by which students engage with theater performance on the physical, intellectual, and aesthetic levels.
+Within the Theater and Performance Studies curriculum, we engage with performance on physical, intellectual, and aesthetic levels.
 It is our hope that you will not only grow as performers but also as artists, thinkers, makers, viewers, and participants in the whole of the artistic event.

 The practical focus of the major is to create theater of all kinds using all its art forms.
 Whether new to theater or seasoned with years of training and skill, all students receive an education that engages them fully.
 Your focus may be on acting, dance, technical theater/design, performance studies, or some combination of these.
 Equally important to us is the study of theater and dance performance theory, history, culture, and literature, thereby balancing the practical with the theoretical.
 Students engage in other upper division electives in stage management, playwriting, directing, choreography, sound design, scenic design, costume design, or lighting design, as well as a myriad of performance opportunities.